When Soccer Players Retire (Father Time Calls)

 Final Thoughts

-Based on the research conducted, it is clear that the retirement age for soccer players varies greatly depending on various factors such as playing position, level of play, and overall physical condition.
+Based on my research, it is clear that the retirement age for soccer players varies greatly depending on various factors such as playing position, level of play, and overall physical condition.

 Only time will tell but with modern medicine and advancements in technology, will we see players start retiring in their 50s?
 Something to think about!